bacalhau-project/bacalhau/docs/examples/model-inference/EasyOCR/index.md

 ### Push the container

 Next, upload the image to the registry.
-This can be done by using the Docker hub username, repo name or tag.
+This can be done by using the Docker hub username, repo name, or tag.

 ```
 docker push <hub-user>/<repo-name>:<tag>